 - Write your CV in a table form

-- Use a clear and easily legible font or pitch
+- Use a clear and easily legible font

 - Write briefly and concisely, but still including details

 - Personal details: Name, address, telephone number, email address and date of birth.
 Details regarding parents or religious affiliation are seen as old-fashioned.

 - Education: List your educational stages in chronological order, starting with the most recent education.
 Give the name and location of the school or university, subject or school type as well as beginning and end of your education.
 For academic education you can also include information on graduation papers (for example Masters thesis or dissertation topic).

 - Work experience: Here you should list your career development so far, including the name of the company, date and duration of your employment.
 You should also briefly summarise your responsibilities in the role.

 - Particular skills: Set yourself apart from the potential competition.
 This includes special language skills, expert knowledge beyond your education or so-called "soft skills", such as public speaking skills.

 - Additional commitments: Do you volunteer in your leisure time, for example as the chairman of an association, pupil representative or working for a student organisation?
 Then you should definitely include that that in your CV.